-As you are getting prepared to come to Brown, we wanted to remind you about some important events/information and to review the process of registering with Student and Employee Accessibility Services (SEAS).
+As you are arriving at Brown, we wanted to remind you about some important events/information and review the process of registering with Student & Employee Accessibility Services (SEAS)!

-- SEAS will hold an Orientation for students and parents on 9/3 from 11:30 am to 12:30 pm in 85 Waterman, Room 130.
-Meet the SEAS staff and get information about how accommodations and services work at Brown.
-There will also be a panel of current students who use accommodations and services!
-CART will be provided and a hearing loop is available.
+SEAS will hold an Orientation for students and parents on Saturday, September 1st, from 4 pm to 5 pm in 85 Waterman, Room 130: Meet the SEAS director and some of the staff, get information about how accommodations and services work at Brown.
+There will also be a panel of students who will talk about their experience using accommodations and services!

 Registering with SEAS and requesting accommodations

-Housing accommodations needed to be requested by July 5th in order to have the greatest priority in the assignment process.
-If there are any needs you have not yet communicated, please call 401-863-9588 and email us at email@example.com right away to request a Housing Accommodation Request Form.
-Requests that are received after the deadline may not be met before the semester begins.
-Documentation that supports your request will be needed.
+Housing accommodation requests were due by July 5th in order to have the greatest priority in the assignment process.
+If there are any needs you have not yet communicated, please call 401-863-9588 or email us right away to request a Housing Accommodation Request Form.
+Due to space limitations this time of year, it may not be possible to meet late requests before the semester begins.

 Parking accommodations for first year students are rare as many needs can be met with our campus transportation system.
 Requests for parking come through the SEAS office if they are disability-related.
-Please contact us by email at firstname.lastname@example.org.
-Please describe your disability-related reason, frequency and duration of need for requesting parking and request a SEAS Parking Accommodation Form.
+Please contact us by email, describe your disability-related reason for requesting parking, and request a SEAS Parking Accommodation Form if needed.